futel/storageserver/README.md

 ## Create snapshot of volume and clean up

 - In digitalocean console, create snapshot of assetsbuild volume with default name.
-- In digitalocean console, destroy assetsbuild volume.
+- In digitalocean console, destroy assetsbuild.phu73l.net droplet and the associated assetsbuild volume.
 - In digitalocean console, destroy all assetsbuild volume snapshots but most recent.
-- In digitalocean console, destroy assetsbuild.phu73l.net droplet.

 ## Notes